cedias/Hierarchical-Sentiment/README.md

 ## TODO

-- Remove review buffer ?
+- change iterable if not prebuilt ?
-- Heritage NSCUPA from HAN for less rewrite
 - Remove nuser/nitem from prepare_dataset
 - Add option for multiple-rnn
 - Verify all arguments